 #1 Dia de Los Muertos - Festival de Barriletes Gigantes

-The Festival de Barriletes Gigantes is an event that we went to annually because it was one of my mom's favorite Guatemala celebrations.
-We woke up early the day after Halloween and made our way to the village of SacatepĂ©quez, located just 30 minutes out of Guatemala City.
-Families from all over the country come to the cemetery bearing flowers that represent their loved ones who have passed and pray for their ancestor's safe journey back to earth from the afterlife.
+We attended the Festival de Barriletes Gigantes annually because it was one of my mom's favorite Guatemalan celebrations.
+We woke up early the day after Halloween and made our way to the village of Sacatepéquez, located just 30 minutes outside of Guatemala City.
+Families from all over the country come to the cemetery bearing flowers that represent their loved ones who have passed and pray for their ancestors' safe journey back to earth from the afterlife.

 These days, the important messages on the kites have shifted from a wish to speak with the dead to one of peace, optimism, and solidarity for the living.
 Designs are now influenced by current social movements that call for an end to careless violence or government corruption.